uw-biomedical-ml/periorbitAI/README.md

 2. Click on Release: periorbitAI_v1.0 to the right of the page
 3. Download source code (either *.zip or *tar.gz)
 4. Download PSPNet_best
-5. Unzip/untar the source code repository
+5. Unzip/untar the source code repository (this may be needed: tar -xf v1.0.tar.gz --no-same-owner)
 6. Place PSPNet_best into the code repo
 7. You should now be able to run from within the code repo:
 <pre>